Micdejc/llm_multiturn_attacks/README.md

 LM Studio has been installed to run the experiments with the open-source LLMs.
 You can follow the official link to download and install it: [LM Studio](https://lmstudio.ai/)

+The experiments with closed-source LLMs were conducted via API calls obtained through subscriptions, as these models are commercial.

 ## Models